kushagra2101/ChatCrazie/README.md

 # PROBLEM STATEMENT
 Main problem domain is building a Chatbot, which is capable of generating the best response for any general user query.
 The “best” reply must contain following attributes:

-1.Answers to the user’s question
+1.Answers to the user’s question.<br>
-2.Provides sender with relevant details.
+2.Provides sender with relevant details.<br>
-3.Able to ask follow-up questions, and
+3.Able to ask follow-up questions, and <br>
-4.Able to continue the conversation in a realistic manner.
-In order to achieve this goal, The Chatbot needs to have understanding of the sender’s messages so that it can predict which sort of response will be relevant and it must be correct lexically and grammatically while generating the reply.
+4.Able to continue the conversation in a realistic manner. <br>In order to achieve this goal, The Chatbot needs to have understanding of the sender’s messages so that it can predict which sort of response will be relevant and it must be correct lexically and grammatically while generating the reply.<br>

 # -METHODOLY
 ➢ DATA SET ACQUISITION: It is the one of the most important step in designing a chatbot.
 After lots of research and fine tuning experimentation, we have used gunthercox dataset and also modified it.
 The dataset contains conversations based on various topics such as emotions, psychology, sports, normal day-to-day conversations etc. The better the dataset, the more accurate and efficient conversational results can be obtained.